flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 ### View constraints

-By default, an embedded Flutter web view considers the size of its `hostElement` as an immutable property, and will tightly constrain its layout to the available space.
+By default, an embedded Flutter web view considers the size of its `hostElement` as an immutable property, and tightly constrains its layout to the available space.

-On the web, it's common for the intrinsic size of an element to affect the layout of the page (like an `img` tag or `p` tags that can reflow content around them).
+On the web, it's common for the intrinsic size of an element to affect the layout of the page (like `img` or `p` tags that can reflow content around them).

 When adding a view to Flutter web, you may configure it with constraints that